tylerharter/cs320/f20/lec/nov23/README.md

 ### Practice:

-In the demo, we did k-means in 2 dimensions.
+In the demo, we did NearestNeighbor in 2 dimensions.
 You can also do it in 3 or more.

 Do some imports and generate some 3-dimensional data: